KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle/buffers.md

 The usage flag is made out of 2 parts, the access and the frequency.

 For the access there are the following three values:
-- **DRAW**: The user can only write data to the buffer, but they can't read it.
+- **DRAW**: The user can only write data to the buffer, but they can't read from it.
-- **READ**: The user can only read the data of the buffer, but they can't write to it.
+- **READ**: The user can only read the data from the buffer, but they can't write to it.
 - **COPY**: The user can't neither read nor write data to the buffer.
 Only OpenGL can.

-Some nifty reader might notice that there is no case for "The user can upload data to the buffer and the user can read it".
-The reason is that it would result in horrible performance.
+Some nifty reader might notice that there is no case for "The user can upload data to the buffer and the user can read from it".
 The alternative is to create two buffers, one for reading and one for writing and then let OpenGL copy the content from to the other.

 The frequency is the other half of the flags, which has also three values:
 - **STATIC**: Set the data only once